AqilNuman23/myFYP/README.md

 # What am I gonna do next

 I am gonna fix everything (if i could) as I can, So that I can relax looking at my 'finish' project.
-That will be on my next respisotary.
+That will be on my next repository.

 # Completed version file (GDrive)